wardspan/fantasy_optimizer/README.md

   - `APP_PASSWORD`: shared password for login (leave empty to disable login).
   - `AUTH_SECRET`: random string to sign tokens.

+Use the Login screen to register/sign in with email + password, or set `APP_PASSWORD` for a single shared password (leave email blank on login).

 ## Make Targets

 ### Automation